Tumelo-Mokhwathi/wrapper_response_library/README.md

 Wrapper response library is a .NET Core Library that can be used on .NET Core Web API.
+The purpose of this library is to display api response in the format below:

 Success Response:
 {